List of She-Ra: Princess of Power and She-Ra and the Princesses of Power characters: Netossa

 Netossa is different from the rest of The Great Rebellion as her ability appears to have no magical or mystical source.
 Her skill is shown to be the product of her own hard work and practice.
 She can skillfully throw nets that she keeps on her back.
 She is so accurate in her aim that she is able to capture a Horde Trooper by casting a net through the bars of her cell door.
 Netossa has the features of an African-American woman.

 Netossa appears in She-Ra and the Princesses of Power.
 In this continuity, Netossa's powers are magical, being able to cast energy nets of varying size, both for entrapment and as force-fields.
 She is also married to Spinnerella.

 Netossa is voiced by Diane Pershing in the 1980s series and by Krystal Joy Brown in the 2018 series.

+King Randor

+King Randor is the ruler of Eternia, son of King Miro, husband to Queen Marlena, and father of Prince Adam and Princess Adora.

+In the original animated series, King Randor is chiefly shown wearing his crown and royal robes, presiding over dinners, and shaking his head over Adam's supposed laziness and Orko's apparent ineptitude.
+In the episode "Prince Adam No More," he demonstrates battle abilities when he helps He-Man fight off Skeletor's flying robots as they escape from Snake Mountain, mentioning his "strong left hook" from his warrior years.
+In the He-Man and She-Ra The Secret of the Sword movie, he threatens to tear Snake Mountain to the ground in order to rescue Princess Adora after Skeletor and Hordak abduct her a second time.

+Queen Marlena

+Queen Marlena is the Queen of Eternia and mother of the twins Prince Adam and Princess Adora.
+In the 1980s series, Marlena Glenn is an astronaut from Earth, Boise Idaho.
+Her ship crash-landed on Eternia.
+In the 1980s series, Queen Marlena is portrayed wearing a crown and long gown and not doing much other than attending dinners with her husband King Randor.
+However, in the episode "The Rainbow Warrior", her skills as both a pilot and a leader are shown in great detail.
+Later in that episode it is hinted that Queen Marlena also knows her son is He-Man.

+King Miro

+King Miro (voiced by Lou Scheimer) is King Randor's father and the grandfather of Prince Adam and Princess Adora.
+In the 1980s series King Miro disappeared for many years where he was held captive by the evil Enchantress.
+Restored to Eternia, he is taken to Etheria by Prince Adam to meet his granddaughter Adora.